LiD-FL: Towards List-Decodable Federated Learning: Analysis

 \section{Analysis}

 In this section, we show that under proper assumptions, our algorithm converges to the optimal parameters with a large success probability.
 We use $Z' = \bigcup_{j \in \calH}\{ (x_i, y_i), i \in D_j\}$ to denote the set of all training data possessed by honest clients.
-We assume that the loss function $f_i$ for each input-output pair $(x_i, y_i)$ is $\alpha$-strongly convex and $\beta$-smooth, the definitions of which are given in the appendix.
+We assume that the loss function $f_i$ for each input-output pair $(x_i, y_i)$ is $\alpha$-strongly convex and $\beta$-smooth.
+The variance of the gradient noise in SGD is assumed to be bounded by $\sigma^2$.
+All assumptions are declared formally in the appendix.
 Let $w^*$ be the optimal parameter for the model that minimizes the global loss function $f$.
-To simplify the analysis, we let $\tau=1$, $\mu = 0$, and $|D_j|=n/m$ for all $j\in [m]$.
+To simplify the analysis, we let $\tau=1$, $\ell=1/\beta$ and $|D_j|=n/m$ for all $j\in [m]$.
 With this balanced dataset assumption, the global loss is also the empirical loss on $Z'$, i.e., $f(w) = \frac{1}{|Z'|} \sum_{(x_i, y_i) \in Z'} f_i(w)$.
 This balanced dataset assumption can be removed by normalizing the gradient update in the algorithm.

-\begin{theorem} Suppose $\gamma$ fraction of all clients are uncorrupted.
-Assume each loss function $f_i$ is $\alpha$-stronly convex and $\beta$-smooth.
-With a list size of $q \geq \lfloor 1/\gamma \rfloor$, Algorithm 1 guarantees that after $T$ rounds, with probability at least $1-\delta T$, there is one model with parameter $w_T$ in the output such that